teambit/bit/README.md

 ## About

-**Bit makes it easier to share and manage changes to common code in multiple projects**.
+**Bit makes it easier to share and manage changes to common components in multiple projects**.

 Multiple repositories provide great modularity, separation of concerns, clear ownerships, shorter learning curves and mitigation of development pain.